Outfled/iTunesDiscordRPC/README.md

 Read the 'iTunesDiscordRPC with Album Cover Images' section.__

 ## Installation:
-__If you don't care about album cover images being shown in the RPC status, you can download the release and just run the exe: https://github.com/Outfled/iTunesDiscordRPC/releases__
+__If you don't care about album cover images being shown in the RPC status, you can download a release and just run the exe: https://github.com/Outfled/iTunesDiscordRPC/releases__

 ### iTunesDiscordRPC with Album Cover Images
 ## Requirements